KatieCod/e-commerce-website_FE/README.md

 ## Overview

-This project provides a comprehensive solution for e-commerce websites.
+This project provides a comprehensive solution for responsive single page application for e-commerce.
 The front-end is developed using React, while the back-end is built with Express.js.
 The combination of these frameworks allows a seamless and responsive user experience for both customers and admins.

 ## Features